top of page

 Respiratory Protective Equipment (RPE) is the last order of control as it does not remove the risk, it simply aids in risk reduction.
 Often RPE is utilised in conjunction with other controls acting as a final defence.

-Following AS/NZS1715:2009 standards, a Respiratory Protection Program is essential in providing a workplace environment that prioritises worker health and safety.
+Following AS/NZS1715:2009 standards, a Respiratory Protection Program is essential in providing a workplace environment that prioritises worker safety and health.

 respiratory protection program